 Politically: It saw the consolidation of power held by Sebastião José de Carvalho e Melo, 1st Marquis of Pombal.
 (If you recall the neighborhood map from the previous post, you might remember an area called Avenida – Marquês de Pombal and while I’ve mentioned his name before, it’s time to learn more about him.)

-(Marquis de Pombal – Wikimedia Commons – Public Domain)
+[Marquis de Pombal from Wikimedia Commons – Public Domain.]

-His plans to heal the living turned out to be rather remarkable.
-He convinced the king to accept the most costly alternative proposed by the kingdom’s chief engineer – one that included totally razing the Baixa quarter (which will be our next stop).
+His plans to heal the living turned out to be remarkable.
+He convinced the king to accept the most costly alternative proposed by the kingdom’s chief engineer – one that included totally razing the Baixa quarter.
 Pombal oversaw the rebuilding plans drawn up by the chief engineer Manuel da Maia and military engineers Eugénio dos Santos and Elias Sebastian Pope.

 But Pombal wasn’t done yet.
 He ordered a questionnaire sent to all parishes of the country regarding the earthquake and its effects.
 The responses, which remain in Portugal’s national archive, not only allowed modern scientists to reconstruct the events, but earned Pombal a place as the forefather of modern seismology.

 For the ensuing two centuries, newspapers flourished and, thanks to cafés such as A Brasileira, Chiado became home to some of Portugal’s most famous writers and artists.
-Among the writers one might find there were historian and novelist Alexandre Herculano, Eça de Queirós, and Fernando Pessoa who is honored with a statue outside the café.
+One might meet historian and novelist Alexandre Herculano, Eça de Queirós, or Fernando Pessoa – who is honored with a statue outside the café.
 The café

 opened a 1925 exhibition of eleven canvases of young Portuguese artists could thus also be called Lisbon’s first museum of modern art.

-Then, came the events of the night of 25 August 1988.
+Then, came the night of 25 August 1988.
 The opening paragraph of the Washington Post story read, “Flames swept through Lisbon’s historic Chiado district today, devastating much of the 10-block commercial and literary heart of the capital.
 One person was killed and 43 were injured, officials said.”

 Now you know a little of the oldest and newest of Lisbon’s neighborhoods but there’s one more important date we need to discuss before we go down the hill to Baixa and Ana takes her leave.